Artesan sauna stove

 COMPACT STOVE FOR LONGER LÖYLY

 Juup Iivari is the next generation of Juup Original, born of the real need of our customers.
-Juup Iivari is very similar in structure to its predecessor, but it is better suited for smaller sauna rooms.
+Juup Iivari is similar to its predecessor but suits better for smaller sauna rooms (9–18m³).
 Like its predecessor, it offers very versatile löylys.

-The stone cradle of Juup Iivari fits approx. 45 kg of sauna stones, depending on the size and material of the stones.
+In Juup Iivari’s stone compartment, approximately 45–55 kg of stones can fit, depending on the size and material of the stones.

 Thanks to its robust and durable construction, the stove carries a 10-year warranty in home use.